hiulit/Delaunator-GDScript/README.md

-# Delaunator-GDScript
+# Delaunator GDScript

-A GDScript port of Delaunator: An incredibly fast JavaScript library for Delaunay triangulation of 2D points
+A GDScript port of Delaunator: An incredibly fast JavaScript library for Delaunay triangulation of 2D points.